-Rebranding vs Brand Refresh: Which one is right for you?
+Rebranding vs Brand Refresh: Which One Is Right For You?

 If you’re finding that your marketing is no longer bringing in the engagement or revenue it used to, your business looks outdated compared to competitors, or customers are looking beyond your brand to get products and services, it may be time to consider refreshing your brand or going for a full-scale rebrand to set your business back on the right path and maintain your competitive edge – not to mention that all-important brand equity.

 There are big differences in how brand do-overs and refreshes work, and one option may be more beneficial than the other, depending on your company’s needs.
-Read on to learn more about the differences between a brand refresh and a rebrand, and which could be right for you.

 The names are similar, but the purpose — and effects — differ greatly.

-A rebrand is an altogether more radical undertaking that tackles problems lying deep within the brand.
-A rebrand takes a brand back to basics and builds it back up to completely reposition it within the market.
+A brand overhaul takes a brand back to basics and builds it back up to completely reposition it within the market.
 A rebranding project aims to create a new brand identity that will change how customers, investors, competitors, and employees perceive your company.

-What is a Rebrand?
+What Is A Rebrand?

-The benefits
+The Benefits

 Although taking on a complete rebrand is a big undertaking, the benefits of rebranding have been proven time and time again.